 Museum of Ontario Archaeology, 2017

-Peter is sitting in front of a window overlooking a park with a map of Christian Island to his right.
+Lisa sitting in front of window overlooking a park in the evening.
+There is a map of Christian Island propped just to her right.

 Editing: Brooke Gosden